adam1x/ThunderRedirect/README.md

 # ThunderRedirect

-Download links from "Thunder Lixian" go through an HTTP redirection until getting to the actual URLs.
-Thunder geoblocks its services in the US by redirecting to a bogus domain.
-This script captures the actual URLs by accessing download links through a proxy and then forwards them to a running `aria2` instance.
+"[Thunder Lixian](http://lixian.xunlei.com/)" downloads normally go through an HTTP redirection before arriving at servers that host the files.
+However, Thunder geoblocks its "Lixian" service in the U.S. by redirecting download requests (as well as its web interface) to a bogus domain.
+This script retrieves actual file-serving URLs through a proxy and then forwards them to a running `aria2` instance for downloading.

 ## Usage
 User needs to input: